FelipeNishino/dotfiles/README.md

 sudo pacman -S nextcloud
 ```

 **Note:** if using nextcloud, it is recommended to install gnome-keyring for session management.
 Otherwise, user login will be needed on every session.
+(Check arch wiki for install instructions)
 ```
 sudo pacman -S gnome-keyring
 ```

 ## Common problems

-- **Using pacman fails with errors on gpg keys**
+- **Using pacman fails with errors on gpg keys**:
 Update archlinux-keyring before attempting any other transactions.